CricketBr/Crickets-Shorthand-Site/index.md

 # Welcome to Cricket's Shorthand Website

+# Still Under Construction

 Finally!
-All in one place, with URLs that make sense.
+All in one place, with human-readable URLs.

 Still a work in progress.
 Plans will probably change.

+You can reach me at:
+- cricket@onebit.ca
+- Discord International Shorthand Society @cricket
+- Reddit u/CrBr
+- GitHub @CricketBr
-You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, GitHub @CricketBr, or raise an issue on GitHub.
+- raise an issue on GitHub.  xxx add link

 Comments and corrections are more than welcome.

 **[Cricket's Shorthand Tips](cr-shorthand-tips.md)**